ogbobeonochie/sales-analysis/README.md

     I have to remove all missing values and filling them with zeros in al the columns because they would have impacted the accuracy of my result or conclusion from the analysis.
 There are still a few outliers even after the verification but even then we can still see that there is positive correlation between Monthly and Yearly sales and products

+ ## Takeaways

  ## References